aws-samples/amazon-textract-transformer-pipeline/README.md

 > ⚠️ **Note** before using this option:
 > - This bootstrap stack grants broad IAM permissions to the created AWS CodeBuild project role for deploying the sample - so it's **not recommended for use in production environments.**
 > - If using the 'Launch Stack' button above, remember to check it opens the Console in the correct AWS Region you want to deploy in and switch regions if necessary.
-> - Creating (or updating) the bootstrap stack will *start* the process of fetching and deploying the latest sample code, but *not wait for it to finish*.
-Check the AWS CodeBuild console (link in the bootstrap stack 'Outputs' tab) for build project status and you should see additional separate [CloudFormation stacks](https://console.aws.amazon.com/cloudformation/home?#/stacks) created within a few minutes.
-> - Likewise deleting the bootstrap stack will not delete the sample deployment: You can clean up by deleting the other CloudFormation stacks.
+> - If CDK deployment itself takes longer than 60 minutes for some reason (e.g. customization, alternative configuration), the bootstrap stack will time out and fail.
+We think this shouldn't happen in normal usage, but if you see it: Remove the `CodeBuildCallback` setting in your own copy of [.infrastructure/attp-bootstrap.cfn.yaml](.infrastructure/attp-bootstrap.cfn.yaml), and please let us know in the GitHub issues!

 The bootstrap stack pretty much runs the following steps 0-3 for you in an AWS CodeBuild environment, instead of locally on your computer: